samedii/pytorch-diff-checkpoint/README.md

 `pytorch-diff-checkpoint` is a simple library designed to efficiently save only the modified parameters of a fine-tuned base model.
 This tool is particularly advantageous in scenarios where minimizing storage usage is crucial, as it ensures that only the altered parameters are stored.

+It checks if a parameter is different by the "requires_grad" attribute and if the first element of the parameter is different.

+This automatically handles saving parameters changes by the optimizer or statistics like batch norm.

 ## Installation

 ```bash